 Hearing loss is defined as one of three types:

-Aging and chronic exposure to loud noises are significant factors that contribute to hearing loss.
-Other factors, such as excessive earwax, can temporarily prevent your ears from conducting sounds as well as they should.
+Aging and chronic exposure to loud noises both contribute to hearing loss.
+Other factors, such as excessive earwax, can temporarily reduce how well your ears conduct sounds.

 You can't reverse most types of hearing loss.
-However, you don't have to live in a world of muted, less distinct sounds.
-You and your doctor or a hearing specialist can take steps to improve what you hear.
+However, you and your doctor or a hearing specialist can take steps to improve what you hear.

 Signs and symptoms of hearing loss may include:

 - Muffling of speech and other sounds

 - Difficulty understanding words, especially against background noise or in a crowd